Thank you for contacting me about air quality and pollution and the UNICEF UK campaign.

 Other measures include requiring and supporting farmers to invest in reducing emissions of ammonia, working with international partners on new standards for tyres and brakes to reduce emissions of harmful microplastics, investing in research and innovation and a personal air quality messaging system to keep the public informed.

-This action is all in addition to our comprehensive plan to reduce emissions from road transport.
-The existing £3.5 billion investment includes £1 billion to support the uptake of ultra-low emission vehicles, nearly £0.5 billion to help local authorities implement local air quality plans and about £90 million through the Green Bus fund.
+This action supplements the £3.5 billion plan announced in 2017 to reduce air pollution from road transport and diesel vehicles.
+The investment includes £1 billion to support the uptake of ultra-low emission vehicles, nearly £0.5 billion to help local authorities implement local air quality plans and about £90 million through the Green Bus fund.

 I believe that together, these plans will help us grow a stronger and cleaner economy.